AthenZ/athenz/docs/zts_access_token_guide.md

         name in id token request must match the domain name in the access token scope.
 ID token requests do not support multiple scope domains. audience : optional audience domain for the access token.
-This value is required when the scope includes more than one domain. expires_in : requested expiry time for access token in seconds
+This value is required when the scope includes more than one domain.
+If specified, it must be one of the domains in the requested scope. expires_in : requested expiry time for access token in seconds
 ```